ielab/inst_eval/README.md

 We thanks Moffat and Bailey for providing an initial implementation of INST from which this code was developed.

+If you do use our inst_eval implementation then please include a citiation to our paper:

+B. Koopman and G. Zuccon. *A test collection for mathcing patient trials*.
+In Proceedings of the 39th annual international ACM SIGIR conference on research and development in information retrieval, Pisa, July 2016.

 ### Setting up inst_eval.y

 inst_eval.py is run as a standalone program.
 It requires Python 2.7 to be installed.